PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-08 12:59:06
+Last updated: 2024-04-08 12:59:39
-Random Quote: Underneath all of those lies is one true thing.
-One true thing that can support the weight of all the lies in the world, and that's the fact that I love you. - Barney Stinson
+Random Quote: Lily: "How did you do it?"Barney: "Oh God, you found one of the cameras.
+I swear that's the only one!
+Wait, which one did you find?" - Barney Stinson